kuchbos/SFDregistration/README.md

-# SFDregistration
+# Survey for DH Society

-Code use for a simple web based registration form for Software Freedom Day.
+A survey form for the Estonian DH Society.